 Preparing for Potential Downtime

 One of the biggest concerns for event planners and the hotel is how to effectively plan for a worst-case scenario—the network going down.
 With so much strain on the network all at once, it can cause outages.
 How can a hotel prepare for disaster recovery?
 Or how can they avoid it altogether?
+Many hotel brands have joint arrangements with nearby hotels to share bandwidth or utilize the nearby hotels bandwidth in the event of an outage.
+Hotels can also take advantage of Internet Providers that provide burstable circuits or circuits that are enabled on an as needed basis.

-There is technology out there that can help solve this major problem.
 With high-availability of the back-end internet infrastructure, the network becomes fully redundant with load balancing, instant failure recovery and increased capacity.
 If one area does go down, the attendees won’t notice with instant recovery on the back end.

 This is not just important for the onsite guests; it’s also critical for the remote attendees.
 No network at the venue means no video feeds, conference calls or connection to the event.
 This peace of mind pays dividends for venues wanting to create happy event planners who will want to host again in the future.